India Will Get Its Own Index To Quantify Heat Impact Next Year: IMD Chief

 The IMD began issuing an experimental heat index for different parts of the country last week, taking into account air temperature and relative humidity to determine how hot it really feels.

-Along with temperature and humidity, it will integrate other parameters such as wind and duration.
+Along with temperature and humidity, it will integrate other parameters such as wind and duration of exposure.
 It will be an effective indicator of heat stress for people, he said.

-The IMD chief said the hazard score will be ready in around two months and "will be operational in the next summer season."
+The IMD chief said the hazard score will be ready in around two months and "it will be operational in the next summer season."

-"We have been working on it, but health data is not readily available in some places," he added.

-Mohapatra and his team conducted a heat wave hazard analysis for the entire country last year, taking into account maximum temperature, minimum temperature, humidity, wind, and duration of heat waves.
+Mohapatra and his team conducted a heat wave hazard analysis for the entire country last year, taking into account maximum temperature, minimum temperature, humidity, wind and the duration of heat waves.

-The analysis will help generate heat hazard scores, which will be used as thresholds to issue impact-based heat wave alerts for specific locations.
+The analysis will help generate heat hazard scores which will be utilised as thresholds to issue impact-based heat wave alerts for specific locations.

+"The heat index provides apparent temperature, factoring in temperature and humidity.
+Heat hazard score will depict the severity in terms of numbers, such as on a scale of 1 to 10," another official said.

+The major difference between the heat index of the U.S. and India's heat hazard score is that the latter also considers other parameters that aggravate heat situations such as minimum temperature, wind and exposure duration, he added.

 According to IMD data, there was a 24 percent increase in the number of heat waves during 2010-2019 compared to 2000-2009.
 However, there is a decreasing trend after 2015.

-Between 2000 and 2019, the mortality rate for tropical cyclones decreased by 94 percent, whereas it increased by 62.2 percent for heat waves.
+Between 2000 and 2019, the mortality rate for tropical cyclones decreased by 94%, whereas it increased by 62.2% for heat waves.

 The Fifth Assessment Report of the Intergovernmental Panel on Climate Change said the major climate risk for south Asian countries will be the rising mortality rate due to heat waves.